 - 71. The proposed allocation for 115-165 dwellings on the Goudhurst Road on the Bassetts Farm site (HO3) could result in excess of 300 additional vehicle movements on this road at peak times as people travel to work, take children to school and so forth.
 On the other hand, greater use of local facilities and an increasing trend to internet shopping and home deliveries offer some reduction in outward trips for shopping throughout the week. - 72.
 The HNP proposes that housing development should be located to the west or north of the central crossroads to minimise vehicle movements and hence potential accidents and congestion through the village centre.
-Also, development should ideally be located within 400 metres (5-8 minutes) and certainly no further than 800 metres (10-12 minute walk) of the village centre to encourage walking as the primary means of accessing village services such as the shop, pub, chemist, primary academy, Heath, business centre and social club.
+Also development should be within easy walking distance of the village services such as the shop, pub, chemist, primary academy, health, business centre and social club.
 This is in line with the National Design Guide (2021), National Model Design Code and Manual for Streets (HM Gov, 2007) the latter which recommends paragraph 3.5.4 setting objectives including: 'Typical objectives might be: enabling local children to walk and cycle unaccompanied from all parts of a development to a school, local park or open space; promoting and enhancing the vitality and viability of a local retail centre;'